-Perform the following steps for compiling your VS COBOL II programs using the compiler options suggested in Table 6 on page 45:
+Perform the following steps for compiling your VS COBOL II programs using the compiler options suggested in Table 6: Examples of compiler options and source information files that are supported by ADFz products for VS COBOL II on page 43:

 - 1. Allocate libraries (PDSE is suggested unless PDS is required for your organization) for LANGX files.
 Allocate one or more LANGX libraries for each environment, such as test and production. - 2.
 Create a corresponding LANGX library for each load library.
-Specify LRECL=1562 or greater, RECFM=VB, BLKSIZE= 1rec1 +4 to 32k. - 3.
+Specify LRECL=1562 or greater, RECFM=VB, BLKSIZE= lrecl +4 to 32k. - 3.
 For all programs, such as batch, CICS®, and IMSTM, in both test and production environments, compile with NOTEST, LIST, MAP, NOOPT, SOURCE, XREF, NONUMBER compiler options. - 4.
 Modify the SYSPRINT DD in the compiler step to refer to a file.
 It can be either a permanent or temporary file.
 This file is the input to the IPVLANGX utility. - 5.
 Add a step after the compiler step to run the ADFz IPVLANGX utility.
 This utility program reads the compiler listing and generates a LANGX file.
 This file is the source information file for z/OS® Debugger, Fault Analyzer for z/OS® and Application Performance Analyzer for z/OS®.
 Save the LANGX file in the LANGX file library and specify a member name that is equal to the program name of your application program. - 6.
 If the module is linked with Language Environment® services, optionally include a z/OS® Debugger Language Environment® exit module into the load module during the linkage editor step.
 This approach is one way to enable the z/OS® Debugger panel 6 in ISPF, a simple panel-driven method to start the debugger automatically when a program runs, without JCL changes, based on the program name and user ID.
 Use module EQADBCXT for batch programs (including IMSTM batch), EQADICXT for IMS/TM programs and EQADDCXT for DB2® stored procedures.
 Do not include the exit module for CICS® programs or if the module is not linked with Language Environment® services (it is linked with COBOL II runtime services).